m-beau/NeuroPyxels/README.md

   Under the hood, this caching is implemented in 2 ways: 1) 'home-made' caching inside the Neuropixels data directory itself `dp/npyxMemory`, 2) joblib-based caching in a hidden directory in the home folder, `./NeuroPyxels`.
 The latter can get quite big quite fast: it is possible to customize its location by simply editing the directory inside `npyx/CONFIG.py`.
 If you installed NeuroPyxels as an advanced user, it will be located where you cloned the git repo.
 If you pip-installed NeuroPyxels, it should be located where your python packages are stored: at `~/anaconda3/envs/npyx/lib/python3.1/site-packages/npyx/` for an installation inside a conda 'npyx' environment, for instance.

+  **General tip**: if your data loaded with NeuroPyxels seems incomprehensibly odd at times, try re-running the function with `again=True`.
+Joblib sometimes makes mistakes and I am yet to put my finger on what causes them - this is an ugly but quick and reliable fix.

 - Ubiquitous arguments

   Most npyx functions take at least one input: **`dp`**, which is the path to your Neuropixels-phy dataset.
 You can find a [full description of the structure of such datasets](https://phy.readthedocs.io/en/latest/sorting_user_guide/#installation) on the phy documentation.